Dhanush4618/emotion-dectection-project-code/README.md

-This is an final year project completed by myself with the help of my team mate
+This is an final year project completed by myself with the help of my team mates